 Camera Operating Instructions: Overview

-These instructions specifically apply to the Canon PowerShot SX120 IS, but the general concepts are applicable to any digital camera whose settings you can change manually.
+These instructions specifically apply to the Canon PowerShot SX120 IS, but the general concepts are applicable to any digital camera with manual settings.

 Be sure to check out our guide on How to Take Awesome Photos for help setting up your photo area and practicing your technique.
 But for camera operation and settings, this guide's got you covered.

 The Canon PowerShot SX120 IS has an aperture priority shooting mode, denoted by Av on the mode dial.
 All photographs should be taken in this mode, as it is the easiest to control.
 You are able to adjust the aperture setting (more on this later) and exposure compensation (+/- EV) while the camera automatically adjusts the shutter speed.

 The Canon PowerShot SX120 IS uses a rotary wheel around its main function buttons to change values on-screen.
 You can also click the rotary wheel up/down/left/right to access the ISO/timer/macro/flash functions, respectively.
 Other cameras may have a similar setup for accessing common functions.

 Every camera lens has a multi-bladed diaphragm called the aperture that stops down to different diameters to let more or less light into the camera.
 The aperture setting on a camera is also referred to as the "f-stop" and is denoted by the letter 'f' and a fraction (e.g. f/2.8, f/8.0, f/22).
 The wider the aperture, the smaller the f-stop number and the less depth of field you will have, which means that the subject will be sharp and in focus, while the background and foreground are left out of focus.
 Stepping down the aperture to a smaller f-stop will achieve more depth of field, but eventually comes at the price of color distortion and poor image quality.